facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/windows/tutorial/index.md

 ![Create Facebook App](images/FacebookAppWebsite/1-CreateFBApp.png)

 Once you have created the app, you need to edit the app and change a few settings.
 Make sure to set the _DisplayName_ and _namespace_ appropriately.
 Also, make sure to set the _email address_.
 One of the crucial things is the _App Domain_ box.
 In this box, you should add a domain without the _http://_ prefix.
 Make sure you have control of the website because later in this tutorial, you will need to place some static pages there.
 As of yet, Facebook does not have a dedicated section for Windows 8/WP8, so for now, select the section "Website with Facebook Login". in the _Site URL_ field, put the website that you earlier picked for the App Domain, except make sure that you prefix it with an "https://" this time.
 Don't worry,  you will not have to configure your website with a real SSL functionality.
-This is just to make the _Facebook Website with Facebook Login_ dialog happy.
+This is just to make the _Website with Facebook Login_ dialog happy.

 ![Create Facebook App](images/FacebookAppWebsite/2-EditFBAppBasic.png)